physical-computation/Warp-firmware/src/boot/ksdk1.1.0/README.md

 	sensorBitField = sensorBitField | 0b<bitfield value>;
 	```

-4) Following the pattern of the `printAllSensors` function, use the `printSensorData<sensor>` and the `appnedSensorData<sensor>` functions to print out and append the readings to the buffer, respectively. *Note that you must do this in the order that is specified by the bitfield.* Otherwise, the data won't be stored in the correct order, and will be impossible to decode when reading from flash.
+4) Following the pattern of the `writeAllSensorsToFlash` function, use the `appnedSensorData<sensor>` functions to append the readings to the buffer, respectively. *Note that you must do this in the order that is specified by the bitfield.* Otherwise, the data won't be stored in the correct order, and will be impossible to decode when reading from flash.

 	When writing the `appendSensorData<sensor>` function, you must use the following template:
 	```C